apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     Print details about serving environment

 * *ruok* :
-    Tests if server is running in a non-error state.
-The server will respond with imok if it is running.
-Otherwise it will not respond at all, unless it responds with:
+    Tests if the server is running in a non-error state.
+    When the whitelist enables ruok, the server will respond with `imok` if it is running, otherwise it will not respond at all.
+    When ruok is disabled, the server responds with:
     "ruok is not executed because it is not in the whitelist."
     A response of "imok" does not necessarily indicate that the server has joined the quorum, just that the server process is active